IRS Impersonator: Phone Scam Overview

 In the fall of 2016, acting on a tip 70 call center workers in Mumbai, India were arrested on suspicion of tax-related fraud.
 This was a small victory in the on-going fight against phone scams, and the IRS phone scam remains a serious threat.

-Call centers will robodial millions of numbers using software that allows them to spoof their phone number.
+Call centers will robodial millions of numbers using software that allows them to use a spoofed phone number.
 The automated calls will leave voicemails that threaten legal action due to overdue taxes, the message will instruct the individual to call back immediately in order to avoid the consequences.

 In some cases a victim may receive a call directly from a phony IRS representative, but in the vast majority of these calls they begin with a voicemail.
 Many people who may owe taxes or are unsure if they owe taxes will call back the number and the impersonator will use scare tactics and demand payment.